RoyalUr/RoyalUr.net/README.md

 # 🖥️ Compilation
-This project uses Babel to transpile all Javascript to a single ES5 compatible file, as well as a Python script to generate all of the resource files needed for the site.
+This project uses Babel to transpile all Javascript to a single ES5 compatible file, as well as a Python script to generate the resource files needed for the site.

 The following commands will compile the site to _./compiled_: \
 `./compile.sh release` -- Full clean compilation, with minified JS. \